About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in mathematics or a related discipline.
+- a first-class or strong upper second-class undergraduate degree with honours in mathematics or a related discipline.

 Applicants should have a background in probability, statistics, ordinary and partial differential equations, linear algebra and analysis.
 They must demonstrate their aptitude for, and knowledge of, mathematics, particularly in the area of real analysis, through their performances in the admissions test and at interview.
 Applicants with undergraduate degrees that are not purely mathematical will still be expected to demonstrate they have sufficient knowledge to perform well on the course.